risingwavelabs/risingwave-docs/.github/pull_request_template.md

   - [ ] I have acquired the approval from the owner (and optionally the reviewers) of the code PR and at least one tech writer (`bernscode`, `CharlieSYH`, `emile-00`, & `hengm3467`).
   - [ ] I have checked the doc site preview, and the updated parts look good. <details><summary>How?</summary>Scroll down and open this link: <img width="916" alt="image" src="https://user-images.githubusercontent.com/100549427/199641563-82967cd0-2c5c-4f40-bcdb-5ac80f03ffd8.png">
 </details>

-## Published doc pages
-  [ After merging this PR, edit the description to include the links to the updated doc pages here.
-For example, https://www.risingwave.dev/docs/latest/intro/. ]